MeElArbaoui/ContactAndMessaging_app/README.md

 # contacts and messaging app

-A new Flutter project allows you to manage contacts and messages exchanged with contacts.
+A Flutter project allows you to manage contacts and messages exchanged with contacts.

 ## Getting Started